flowcommerce/lib-play/README.md

 [![Build Status](https://travis-ci.org/flowcommerce/lib-play.svg?branch=main)](https://app.travis-ci.com/flowcommerce/lib-play)

+# lib-play-standalone
+Provides a foundation for an opinionated application that performs work and then terminates, as opposed to a long-running Play service.
+One example would be a cron job.
+See `io.flow.play.standalone.StandaloneApp`.

+Does *not* require lib-play, but it can be added if your application does.

 # lib-play
-Library supporting building REST APIs on play framework.
+Library supporting building REST APIs on play framework._

 ## Provided Bindings